 - Do you have a hand cramp from using a laptop mouse?
 Would buying a different mouse fix that?

 - Do you need to invest in a second monitor to mimic the setup you have in the office?

-Consider which types of things you can easily purchase online in order to re-create a comfortable office environment in your home.
-Everyone will have different budget, space and design considerations.
+Consider which types of things you can easily purchase online to re-create a comfortable office environment in your home.
+Everyone will have a different budget, space and design considerations.
 For us, because we don’t have that much space, here are some additional items that help us work more productively.

 This is something you can keep assessing as you work from home for more time.
 There’s no right answer to this, as everyone’s needs and preferences are unique.

 Let’s talk about distractions.
 There are lots of them when you work from home.
 For me, the biggest distractions are cooking, cleaning and snacking.